 Furthermore, cassia (fake) cinnamon, is higher in a compound known as coumarin which can be dangerous to health (especially the liver) if consumed in large quantities, now although not many people would regularly consume large doses of either cinnamon, it goes to show that buying the real stuff is worth it even if it is a little bit more expensive.
 Although if you do consume cassia (fake) cinnamon on a regular basis it’s advised not to go over 1/2 tspn (2g) a day to avoid any side effects.

-Bottom line, I prefer my food to be as natural as possible and for what I spend my money on to be the real deal, so I encourage you also to look for ceylon cinnamon, which can be easily sourced online from health food sites and via Amazon.
-I’ve also recently found one in Lidl (I emailed the company who contacted their supplier & told me it was the real stuff) priced at 69p which is no different from the price of normal spices, so if you can access this one then I encourage it otherwise you can buy in bulk online, see the link above.
+Bottom line, I prefer my food to be as natural as possible and for what I spend my money on to be the real deal, so I encourage you also to look for Ceylon cinnamon, which can be easily sourced online from health food sites and via Amazon.
+I’ve also found one before in Lidl but they have since changes it to the regular stuff so most likely you’ll have to buy in bulk online, see the link above.
 I also personally prefer its flavour which is milder and sweeter than the cassia type.

 I also sometimes just buy it in bulk so that I’ve a stock of it in the house which is a good idea for anyone who doesn’t live near a shop that sells it that way you aren’t travelling every few weeks to get it, especially if you use it quite regularly like I do.